-Building regulations in the British Isles enforce certain conditions in the case of.
-Not less than 48 hours notice has to be given to the local council if more than half of the surface area of the roof is going to be replaced.
-This rule applies whether the work is on account of the age of the roof, is for cosmetic purposes or is due to accidental damage.
-Failing to do this may end up in a £5000 penalty for the homeowner.
+You have to be alert to specific UK building regulations in relation to.
+A minimum of two days notice should be provided to the relevant local authorities if over 50% of the surface of the roof is being replaced.
+This rule applies if the work to be done is purely for cosmetic purposes, is on account of the age of the roof or is due to accidental damage.
+Failure to provide this may end up in a 5K fine for the householder.

 Roof Pointing Rugby